cbdso/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 ## Prerequisites

-If you are completing this workshop at an AWS-sponsored event where an AWS account is provided for you, you will be using **AWS Event Engine**.
-In this case, the prerequisites is already met and you can move on to next step.

-<strong>PW Notes</strong>

-**student name entered needs to match heroes username when creating environment**
+<strong>PW Notes</strong> **student name entered needs to match heroes username when creating environment**

-If you not not using AWS Event Engine, expand below to see prerequisites:
+If you not not using working through this workshop as part of a registered course that provides some pre-provisioned assets for the training environment, expand below to see prerequisites:

 <details>
-<summary><strong> Prerequisites if you are not using AWS Event Engine </strong></summary><p>
+<summary><strong> Prerequisites without pre-provisioned environment </strong></summary><p>

 ### AWS Account